vibhanshu-mishra/risa3d-mcp-server/README.md

 1. Add or modify a parser in `risa-core.js`
 2. Test locally using `risa-cli.js`
 3. Validate against a real `.r3d` file
-4. Move the logic into MCP tools in `index.js`
+4. Move the logic into the MCP tools in `index.js`
 5. Test again through Claude Desktop

 The CLI exists specifically so parser development does not require Claude or MCP during iteration.